areebarshad/multi-asset-portfolio-optimizer/README.md

 ## Project Overview

 - This project implements a multi-asset portfolio optimization model in Python using historical financial data.
-- It builds an efficent, diversified portfolio by applying mean-variance optimization (**Markowitz Portfolio Theory**) under practical constraints and analyzes its performance through backtesting and risk metrics.
+- It builds an efficient, diversified portfolio by applying mean-variance optimization (**Markowitz Portfolio Theory**) under practical constraints and analyzes its performance through backtesting and risk metrics.

 ---